DigitalGdn/Knowbot/README.md

 **Can I disable Knowbot on certain pages?**

 Yes, pass an array of paths to `excludePaths` to disable Knowbot on certain pages.
 You can use `*` for wildcard matching at the end of the path.
 For example `['/example/*']` to disable Knowbot on a parent page and its sub-pages.
 To add an additional exclusion, an example would be `['/example/*', '/another-example/*']`.

+**Why should I use the CDN URL to host the CSS and javascript?**

+We are using a CDN (Content Delivery Network) called jsDelivr to host the CSS and javascript files.
+This improves performance and makes installation very simple.
+Please note that this is a requirement for using Knowbot and helps ensure you are using the latest version.

 **I have a question, how should I contact you?**